Nature begins reshaping Middle Beach

 Tracey added:

-“It’s a huge relief to be at the final stage of this process to restore Middle Beach to its natural state and to enable access once more.
+“It’s a huge relief to have completed the final stage of this process to restore Middle Beach to its natural state and to enable access once more.
 It’s going to be exciting to see how nature reshapes this coastline over the next few years, creating a beautiful and resilient natural space for the local community and visitors to enjoy for generations to come.”

-The work is scheduled from 8 September to 30 October, during which time the beach area will be closed for public safety.
-However, visitors can still access the car park, toilets and popular Sandy Salt Pig Café.
+As the coast realigns, the beach will remain closed for public safety.
+However, visitors can still access the car park, toilets and popular Sandy Salt Pig Café and Fore Adventure.